Jobless drop will force Fed to more 'traditional' policy: Bullard

-NEW YORK Feb 12 (Reuters) - The Federal Reserve will probably have to return to more "traditional" policy-making now that the U.S. jobless rate has fallen to 6.6 percent, so close to the U.S. central bank's existing threshold for considering an interest-rate rise, a top Fed official said on Wednesday.
+NEW YORK (Reuters) - The Federal Reserve will probably have to return to more "traditional" policy-making now that the U.S. jobless rate has fallen to 6.6 percent, so close to the U.S. central bank's existing 6.5-percent threshold for considering an interest-rate rise, a top Fed official said on Wednesday.

-St. Louis Fed President James Bullard, speaking on a panel at the New York Stock Exchange, said he expects the Fed to adjust its so-called forward guidance and have to "make more qualitative judgments" on when to tighten policy.
+St. Louis Fed President James Bullard, speaking on a panel at the New York Stock Exchange, said the Fed will have to adjust its so-called forward guidance on monetary policy.
+He expects the Fed to drop its economic thresholds and have to "make more qualitative judgments" on when to tighten policy.